 Members may bring exhibits for show-and-tell.
 If you have photos, video, or other media to share, please email the society.

 Calendars will be available at the meeting.
-Any pre-ordered calendars can be picked up at the meeting, or will be reserved and shipped once the meeting is over.
+Any pre-ordered calendars can be picked up at the meeting, or will be shipped to you.